-Roosevelt elk (Cervus canadensis roosevelti) are the largest subspecies of North American elk and range in BC throughout Vancouver Island and portions of the south coast (Shackleton 1999).
+Roosevelt elk (Cervus canadensis roosevelti) are the largest subspecies of North American elk and range in BC throughout Vancouver Island and portions of the South Coast Region (Shackleton 1999).
 As the largest ungulate in their range, Roosevelt elk serve an important ecological role as prey for top predators such as gray wolves (Canis lupus) and cougars (Puma concolor), and as large browsers that influence plant phenology and successional pathways in their habitats.
 Roosevelt elk are important to First Nations, who are keenly interested in expanding their traditional use of the species.
 Resident hunters submit more than 15,000 applications annually for approximately 300 hunting opportunities.
-Guided hunts for non-residents are in high demand and provide a high return to guide-outfitters.
+Guided hunts for non-resident hunters are in high demand and provide a high return to guideoutfitters.
 Roosevelt elk are also highly sought after for wildlife viewing.
-These uses generate direct and indirect revenue to the Crown as well as economic benefits to communities, regions and the Province.
+These uses generate direct and indirect revenue to the Crown as well as economic benefits to communities, regions and the province.

-This plan presents a synopsis of current management objectives and strategies for a Roosevelt elk management plan, based on input from the Ministry of Forests, Lands and Natural Resource Operations (FLNRO).
+This plan presents a synopsis of current management objectives and strategies for a Roosevelt elk management plan, based on input from FLNR.
 This plan is intended to direct management of Roosevelt elk for the next 10 years according to provincial wildlife policy, following consultation with First Nations and stakeholders.
 For the purposes of Roosevelt elk management, consultation is defined as a process which allows for reaction and response by First Nations and stakeholders to wildlife management issues.